JohnReeves/pyzza/index.md

 but what does ```"your name"[::-1]``` do?

-# so, things in python have behaviour defined by Python itself, perhaps by the package it belongs to, and by programs that you write.
+*Things in Python have behaviour defined by Python, by the package it belongs to, and by programs that you write.*

 ##Task 3 - A graphics app